Last Updated on July 9, 2020

 - This dessert is oat milk-based.
-Aldi has sold another vegan non-dairy dessert that is almond milk-based, and you can read about that here.
+If you’re looking for information about Aldi’s coconut milk ice cream, click here.
+In the past, Aldi also sold an almond milk-based ice cream, and you can read about that here.

 - You can read our roundup of many of Aldi’s vegan Earth Grown products at this link.

 Joshua contributed to the vanilla cookie chip portion of this post.

 When I heard that Aldi was branching out into new territory with its non-dairy ice cream, I knew I had to try it.
 My local Aldi had two flavors of Earth Grown Vegan Ice Cream Made with Oat Milk: Chocolate and Cold Brew.
 I grabbed both, because you never know how long these ALDI Find (Special Buy) products are going to stick around.
 In fact, I think they were also supposed to have a vanilla flavor, but I couldn’t find that even on the day of release.
 [EDITOR’S NOTE: Joshua was able to find the vanilla flavor, and his thoughts are farther below.]

 I love ice cream and since I’m allergic to dairy, it’s exciting to see how many places are experimenting with non-dairy flavors.
 The problem is, these options are usually cost prohibitive, with some small pint-size ice creams costing up to $8.
 Thankfully, Aldi has our back with these pints coming in at just $2.99.